-A traditional dry sauna heats the air around you in an airtight room using an electric stove or traditionally burning the sauna rock using wood or stove.
+A traditional dry sauna heats the air around you in an airtight room using an electric stove or traditionally burning the sauna rock using wood or a stove.

 The traditional dry sauna temperatures range from 150-190°F. The higher end of this range is the typical temperature that you would see in a dry sauna.

 Saunas have been in existence for several thousands of years and have evolved and become more technologically advanced.
-Saunas were used in different cultures for different purposes back then like purification rituals before marriage and burial rites.
+Saunas were used in different cultures for different purposes back then, like purification rituals before marriage and burial rites.

 Traditional saunas can use wood, electricity, and gas.
-The older and more traditional saunas use wood while sauna rooms in gyms and hotels use electricity.
+The older and more traditional saunas use wood, while sauna rooms in gyms and hotels use electricity.